Eigenfocus/eigenfocus/README.md

 docker compose up -d
 ```

-## Commands
-To allow a more flexible setup, we have some pre configured commands on our image:

-- `setup`: Prepares the application database with the latest changes.
-Needs to be called only once before running the application.
-- `serve`: Starts the Rails App on port 3000.
-- `run`: Run setup and server commands.
-For most cases, this is the command you need to run.

 ## Environment Configurations

 - `DEFAULT_HOST_URL`: URL that is going to be used to access your application.